swern/StatusPage/README.md

 # StatusPage
 JS status page

+The status page allows a user to see events with their title, description, and urgency on a one page app, which also has the option to add new events into the list.

+Events are currently displayed by when they were added to the list.

 ##MongoDB
 Create a DB in Mongodb and add in some sample data to the style of ({title: "title1", description: "description", status: "status"}).